rhyslwells/Data-Archive/content/standardised/Support Vector Machines.md

 ## Margins

 - Outliers and Soft Margins: SVM allows for some miscalculations or errors in classification to handle outliers.
 This is part of the [Bias and variance](app://obsidian.md/Bias%20and%20variance) tradeoff, where the model is allowed to make a few mistakes to improve generalization.
-- Soft Margins: Allow some data points to be within the margin or even on the wrong side of the hyperplane, enabling SVM to handle imperfect separations.
+- ==Soft Margins==: Allow some data points to be within the margin or even on the wrong side of the hyperplane, enabling SVM to handle imperfect separations.

 ![[Pasted image 20240128193726.png|700]]